markpmlim/LightProbes/Readme.md

 <br />
 <br />

-*Notes*
+## *Notes*

 A)

 OpenGL's texture coordinates in NDC space are always in the range [0.0, 1.0] for both the u- and v-axes.
 Before the rendered vertical cross cubemap can be saved as an HDR image, scaling should be done.
 The display of this demo looks like a vertical cross because the dimensions of the view had been set using XCode's Interface Builder to 540 pixels : 720 pixels = 3 : 4.

-B
+B)

-The code below is downloaded using the link: https://www.pauldebevec.com/RNL/Source/angmap.cal
+The code below was downloaded using the link: https://www.pauldebevec.com/RNL/Source/angmap.cal

 {
 angmap.cal